 During the year ended December 31, 2022, cash used in operating activities was \$20.0 million, which consisted of a net loss of \$64.9 million, adjusted by non-cash charges of \$8.8 million and cash provided due to changes in our operating assets and liabilities of \$36.1 million.
 The non-cash charges consisted primarily of stock-based compensation of \$5.0 million, depreciation and amortization expense of \$3.6 million, and other non-cash items of \$0.2 million.
-The change in our operating assets and liabilities was primarily due to an increase of deferred revenues current and non-current of \$35.5 million, an increase in accrued expenses and other current liabilities of \$2.5 million, a decrease in prepaid expenses and other current and non-current assets of \$2.5 million, and an increase in other noncurrent liabilities of \$1.5 million, partially offset by a decrease in accounts payable of \$2.0 million, an increase in receivable research incentives of \$2.0 million, a decrease in operating lease liabilities of \$1.6 million, and an increase in accounts receivable of \$0.3 million.
+The change in our operating assets and liabilities was primarily due to an increase of deferred revenues current and noncurrent of \$35.5 million, an increase in accrued expenses and other current liabilities of \$2.5 million, a decrease in prepaid expenses and other current and non-current assets of \$2.5 million, and an increase in other non-current liabilities of \$1.5 million, partially offset by a decrease in accounts payable of \$2.0 million, an increase in receivable research incentives of \$2.0 million, a decrease in operating lease liabilities of \$1.6 million, and an increase in accounts receivable of \$0.3 million.
 Changes in deferred revenues were due to upfront and initiation payments related to our collaboration agreements.
 Changes in research incentives were due to increased receivables under the research incentive program provided by the Austrian government.
 Changes in prepaid expenses and other current assets, accounts payable and other non-current assets in the year ended December 31, 2022 were generally due to lower research and development expenses and the timing of invoicing and payments.
-Changes in other current and noncurrent liabilities were generally related to the advancement of our research programs.
+Changes in other current and non-current liabilities were generally related to the advancement of our research programs.
 Changes in operating lease liabilities in the year ended December 31, 2022 were mainly due to regular lease payments.

 During the year ended December 31, 2021, cash used in operating activities was \$66.0 million, which consisted of a net loss of \$75.7 million, adjusted by non-cash charges of \$13.6 million and cash used due to changes in our operating assets and liabilities of \$3.9 million.
 The non-cash charges consisted primarily of stock-based compensation of \$7.6 million, depreciation and amortization expense of \$4.7 million, and other non-cash items of \$1.3 million.
-The change in our operating assets and liabilities was primarily due to an increase in prepaid expenses and other current assets of \$7.1 million, an increase in accounts receivable of \$1.9 million, a decrease in operating lease liabilities of \$1.6 million, a decrease in other non-current liabilities of \$0.4 million, and an increase in receivable research incentives of \$0.3 million, partially offset by an increase in accounts expenses and other current liabilities of \$4.8 million, an increase of deferred revenues of \$1.4 million, an increase in accounts payable of \$0.9 million, and a decrease in other non-current assets of \$0.4 million.
+The change in our operating assets and liabilities was primarily due to an increase in prepaid expenses and other current assets of \$7.1 million, an increase in accounts receivable of \$1.9 million, and an increase in prepaid expenses and other current sof \$0.3 million, a decrease in other non-current liabilities of \$0.4 million, and an increase in receivable research incentives of \$0.3 million, partially offset by an increase in accounts payable of \$0.9 million, and a decrease in other non-current assets of \$0.4 million, an increase in accounts payable of \$0.9 million, and a decrease in other non-current assets of \$0.4 million.
 Changes in prepaid expenses and other current assets, accounts receivable, accounts payable, and other non-current assets in the year ended December 31, 2021 were generally due to growth in our business, the advancement of our research programs and the timing of invoicing and payments.
-Changes in operating lease liabilities in the year ended December 31, 2021 were mainly due to regular lease payments.
+Changes in operating lease liabilities in the year ended December 31, 2021 were generally due to growth in our business.